Physical Address

 1. First, visually examine the rubber seals around the edges of the hood.
 Look for any signs of wear, tears, or gaps that could allow water to seep in.
 2. Make sure the seals are clean and free from debris that could prevent a tight seal.
 3. Use a mild detergent and water to gently clean the seals if needed.
 4. If any damage is found, consider replacing the seals to ensure a proper barrier against water intrusion.

-Examining Gaskets or Seals around Engine Components
+Examining Gaskets Or Seals Around Engine Components

 1. Begin by checking the gaskets or seals around crucial engine components such as the air intake, battery, and other electrical connections.
 2. Look for any signs of deterioration, cracking, or looseness that could lead to water leaks.
 3. Replace any damaged gaskets or seals with new ones to maintain a watertight seal and protect the engine bay from water infiltration.

-Addressing Water Leaks in the Cabin
+Addressing Water Leaks In The Cabin

 Water leaks inside your car during rains can be frustrating.
 To prevent this issue, it’s important to address potential leaks in the cabin.
 Checking weatherstripping, inspecting the HVAC system, and examining the cabin air filter are crucial steps to identify and fix any leaks.

-Checking Weatherstripping on Doors and Windows
+Checking Weatherstripping On Doors And Windows

 • Ensure weatherstripping on doors and windows is intact and properly sealed.